BerWang/web/01 Professional Development.md

     2. NodeJS
     3. C++
 3. Automated testing
+4. Design and implementation of data persistence:
+    1. Relational (such as mySQL)
+    2. Object (such as MongoDB)

 Create a **Team Competency Matrix** using a simple **Red-Amber-Green** (RAG) scale as shown in the lecture.
-This should include all the skills listed above plus any others you feel might be useful.
+This should include all 12 of the skills listed above plus any others you feel might be useful.

 Refine the matrix using a 5 point scale.